zsiki/ls/doc/source/usersguide.rst

 With the *Polygon Division* tool you can divide parcel into two at a given area.There are two possible division types

     :Paralel to a given line: the line will be shifted until the right side polygon of the division line will have the given area.
-    :Through the first given point: the line will be rotated around the firt point until the right side polygon of the division line will have the given area.
+    :Through the first given point: the line will be rotated around the first point until the right side polygon of the division line will have the given area.

 #.
 Select the polygon layer in the layer list on which you would like divide a polygon
 #.
 Select the parcel with the *Select Single Feaure* tool, which you want to divide.
 #.
 Click on the *Polygon Division* tool in the *SurveyingCalculation* toolbar.
 #.
 Click at the start point of the division line and drag the rubberband line and release mouse button at the end point.
 #.
 The *Area Division* dialog appears automatically.
 #.
 Set the *Area* field and select method.
-The full area is not editable, it shows the total area of selected polygon.
+The full area is not editable, it shows the total area of the selected polygon.
 #.
 Set the type of division and click on the *Divide* button.

 .. figure:: images/u23.png